-Internal Medicine Rotation
+Internal Medicine or Acute Care Rotation

-The primary goal of this rotation is to provide students with an understanding of pharmacotherapy patients followed by internal medicine.
+The primary goal of this rotation is to provide students with an understanding of the common disease states and pharmacotherapy options for patients in internal medicine or acute care settings.
 The secondary goal is to allow students to develop the skills to effectively collect and disseminate information and communicate them with patients and other healthcare practitioners.

-At the conclusion of the Internal Medicine rotation, students should gain experience or at least exposure to the following activities:
+At the conclusion of the Internal Medicine or Acute Care rotation, students should gain experience or at least exposure to the following activities: